brianarn/randomthink.net/source/_posts/2012-10-14-callbacks-and-promises.md

 once.

 In fact, this approach is so powerful that both jQuery and Dojo already provide a promise as the return value of their Ajax systems.
-Dojo's new `dojo/request` module is explicitly promise-driven, so requests look like this:
+Dojo 1.8's new `dojo/request` module is explicitly promise-driven, so requests look like this:

 ``` javascript Using dojo/request to perform a request
 require(["dojo/request"], function(request){